-We are dedicated to providing access to needed care, education, and reinforce being adherent to treatment.
-METRO provides comprehensive case management for HIV+ women and children in Hillsborough through the Florida Family AIDS Network (FAN) program.
-These family-centered services utilize a comprehensive system of care by linking individuals to services such as medical care, medical case management, and mental health support for individuals and groups.
-FAN case managers work closely with members of the family unit to connect to care, monitor the provision of services, and address any issues impacting the delivery of treatment.
-For office visits, we accept Medicare and are expanding our participation in most health insurance plans (call for an updated list) with self-pay options available.
+We are dedicated to providing access to needed care, education, and resources.
+METRO provides comprehensive case management for women living with HIV in Hillsborough County through the Florida Family AIDS Network (FAN).
+These family-centered services utilize a comprehensive system of care by linking individuals to services such as medical care, medication access, and mental health support for individuals and groups.
+FAN case managers work closely with members of the family unit to connect to care, monitor the provision of services, and address any issues impacting treatment and adherence.

 - Address health care access of the reentry population by improving coordination and linkages among criminal justice, public health, social service and private entities;

 - Reduced health disparities experienced by the reentry and justice-involved population;

 - Increased access to needed public health, behavioral health, health care coverage and/or social services; and